prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 **Parameters**
 * `enabled` - [in] true if the Trigger has been enabled, false if disabled.
-* `client_data` - [in] opque point to client user data provided by the client on callback registration.
+* `client_data` - [in] opaque point to client user data provided by the client on callback registration.

 <br>